 How to get into Super Nintendo World

-Super Nintendo World is immensely popular, and it’s necessary to get a free timed-entry ticket or paid Express Pass to enter the land.
+Super Nintendo World is immensely popular, and getting a free timed-entry ticket or paid Express Pass is necessary to enter the land.
 With an Express Pass, you’re guaranteed entry into the land and reduce your wait time at the attractions!

 You’ll need a day ticket (or annual pass) to get into Universal Studios Japan in addition to a timed-entry ticket for Super Nintendo World.